Pan de muerto and other items arranged as an ofrenda during Day of the Dead festivities

 It'd be easy to think that a holiday called Day of the Dead would be a bit of a downer.
-But Día de los Muertos, as it's called in Spanish, is a festive holiday celebrated in Mexico and some other Latin American countries on November 1 and 2.
-It does focus on deceased ancestors, but in the spirit of family, happy memories, and connection.
-Whether this holiday is part of your family tradition or not, we all have departed relatives and roots worth honoring.
+But Día de los Muertos, as it's called in Spanish, is a festive holiday celebrated in Mexico and several other Latin American countries on Nov.
+1 and 2.
+It does focus on deceased ancestors, but in the spirit of family, remembrance and connection.
+Whether this holiday is part of your family tradition or not, we all have departed relatives and ancestral roots worth honoring.

 Join a family Día de los Muertos celebration in the coming days.
 We've rounded up some virtual and in-person offerings here.
 If venturing out, remember to mask up and keep your 6 feet of distance.

 - Oct.
 20–31: Celebrate Día de los Muertos at the Tacoma Art Museum by visiting any time during open hours to view the community-built ofrendas (altars) and the tapetes (sand paintings).
 Included with admission ($15–$18; ages 18 and younger free).

 - Saturday, Oct.
 23, 11 a.m.–noon: Join KCLS online for instruction on how to draw a traditional Catrina head and learn about its origins.
 Free, ages 5 and older.

 - Saturday, Oct.
 23, noon–4 p.m.: Come down to newly revamped Pier 62 for live music, dance and art in celebration of the Day of the Dead.
 Check out the array of unique Mexican jewelry, crafts and gifts for sale, too.
 Free.